cawilsonvitro/inst_code/readme.md

 all tools: make sure we are not calling config and that we are using sysv args to pass args from launcher
 fpp: make sure new config layout works with code

+all: change to .pyw files or other way to remove console on deployment

 hall: debug script again and get running with hall computer
 hall: get computer able to ping my computer
 hall: remove process display